 - Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-- Select the Settings icon.
+- Locate the Settings icon.

-- Select Network.
+- Press Network.

-3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?
+3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

 4. Shutting Off a Nest Thermostat